akamoltres/are_you_the_one/README.md

 ### Python Version

-Developed and tested on Python 3.4.3 and Python 3.8.5
+Developed and tested on Python 3.8.5

 ### Libraries